Useful Words and Phrases to use in IELTS Essay

 A. Furthermore, advancement in technology has reduced the time required to prepare our food.

 B. Furthermore, women have a natural quality of being kind and helpful to the children.

 7. Another key thing to remember: (Phrase) - another key point, also, another key point to remember.

 A. Another key thing to remember is that space research costs a huge amount of money which could be utilised to enhance the living standards of citizens.

 B. Another key point to remember here is the environmental damages these cheap flights cause.

-8. Not to mention: (Adverb) - What's more, furthermore, besides, as well, moreover, plus, in addition to.
+8. Not to mention: (Adverb) - What's more, furthermore, besides, as well.

 A. Not to mention, the devastating accidents the drunk driving causes every day alone in the USA.